Kliph Scurlock: Career

 In March 2014, Scurlock left the band.
 In May, Scurlock said that he had been fired for negative comments about Wayne Coyne's friend Christina Fallin, the daughter of Oklahoma's governor and leader of a band called Pink Pony.
 Fallin had recently been criticized for cultural appropriation after she wore a Native American headdress in a publicity photo.
 According to Scurlock, his criticism of Fallin's actions led to conflict with Coyne and his dismissal.
 In response, Drozd said, "[t]his Lips/Kliph bullshit has gone too far.
 We parted ways because of the usual band musical differences.
 The rest has been blown way out."

 Scurlock toured alongside Super Furry Animals frontman Gruff Rhys, as part of Rhys's backing band on the 2014-15 American Interior tour.
-He's also played with the band Gulp, fronted by SFA bassist Guto Pryce, and was part of SFA's stage crew during their May 2015 gigs.
+He also has played with the band Gulp, fronted by SFA bassist Guto Pryce, and was part of SFA's stage crew during their May 2015 gigs.
 Scurlock now resides in Cardiff, Wales and regularly collaborates with Welsh musicians such as Gwenno.

-Personal life

-Scurlock is an endorser for Alchemy Cymbals.
-He supports Welsh independence.